shivams/shivams.github.io/_pages/about.md

   - /about.html
 ---

-I am a PhD candidate in the Department of Computer Science, Texas A&M University, working in the "*Programming Languages and Verification*" area, with the awesome [O2Lab](https://o2lab.github.io/) people.
+I am a PhD candidate in the Department of Computer Science, Texas A&M University.

 Previously, I was the CTO of an Indian environmental monitoring startup, [Kritsnam Technologies](http://www.kritsnam.in).
 This startup provides end-to-end solutions for environmental (hydrological) monitoring needs: hardware, firmware, software and even deployment!
 Yes, I personally went hiking for installing instruments in the Himalayas.